pythongurfer/apex-data-labs/src/content/post/from-random-change-to-causal-impact.md

 ## Chapter 1: The Surprise Box – Understanding Random Variables

 Before we can test anything, we need to understand what we're measuring.
 In data, we measure **random variables**.
+Explained here [random variable](https://www.youtube.com/watch?v=3v9w79NhsfI)

 Imagine a surprise box.
 You know it contains a toy, but you don't know which toy until you open it.
 A random variable is just like that.
 It’s a value that comes from a process with an element of chance.

 - **Click-Through Rate (CTR):** You know a user will either click or not, but you can't predict the outcome for any single user.
 - **Session Duration:** You know a user will spend some amount of time on your site, but the exact duration is a random outcome.

-This is a **stochastic process**—one involving randomness.
-It's the opposite of a deterministic process, like following a recipe, where the same inputs always produce the same output.
-In business, nearly every metric we care about is a random variable from a stochastic process ([*Introduction to Random Processes* by Eugene Wong, Springer] provides a foundational mathematical overview of random variables and stochastic processes):contentReference[oaicite:0]{index=0}.
+This is a **[stochastic process](https://link.springer.com/chapter/10.1007/978-1-4757-1795-2_4)**—one involving randomness.
+More formal It's the opposite of a deterministic process, like following a recipe, where the same inputs always produce the same output.
+In business, nearly every metric we care about is a random variable.

 ---